HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 "The Church", Studio C was kinda' Frank Laico's base of operations.

-The church's sacristy was also converted into Studio D, a tiny, intimate room where I recorded Tom Rush's vocal and guitar tracks along with Duke Bardwell's bass guitar (Old Man's Song and Children's Song) for his first Columbia album and many more hours experimenting on the Moog synthesizer with John Cale of Velvet Underground for the Vintage Violence album.
-Paul McCartney performed 90 takes on his vocal for"Monkberry Moon Delight" from his Ram album in Studio D in '71.
+The church's sacristy was also converted into Studio D, (no photo) a tiny, intimate room where I recorded 90 takes of Tom Rush's vocal and guitar tracks along with Duke Bardwell's bass guitar (Old Man's Song and Children's Song) for his first Columbia album and many more hours experimenting on the Moog synthesizer with John Cale of Velvet Underground for the Vintage Violence album.
+Paul McCartney also performed 90 takes on his vocal for

 (He wanted to get that raspy sound, uh, and he did!).

-The New York Rock & Roll Ensemble was the last session I engineered there in 1971.
-The 30th Street Church fell prey to a newly arrived neighbor's noise complaints.
+The New York Rock & Roll Ensemble recordings was the last session I engineered there in 1971.
+The 30th Street Church fell to a newly arrived neighbor's noise complaints.
 They had purchased the adjacent town house.
 Imagine being in the middle of a great moment in a recording session at Columbia Records in one of the finest sounding studios in the world, and spinning around on your chair to a dozen police officers who explain that the session has to stop because the new neighbors complained about the noise!

 Not wanting to be a nuisance, CBS decided to shut it down not long after.